Mondego/TLDR/README.md

-**TLRD** is an opensource RTS tool with minimal test selection overhead.
+**TLRD** is an opensource Regression Test Selection (RTS) tool with minimal selection overhead.
 The project is currently under construction.
 Details will follow as we continue to build it.

-If you have any question about the tool feel free to email *mzaber at uci dot edu*
+If you have any question, suggestions, or concerns about the tool feel free to email *mzaber at uci dot edu*